ziggi/deHasher/README.md

 ### About deHasher

-Web PHP script for decode hash sums.
+PHP class and web script for decode hash sums.

 ### Using API